 What's not covered

-Like any insurance policy, there are significant exclusions:
+Like any insurance offering, there are specific exclusions worth understanding:

 The policy also won't cover you if you're negligent or don't maintain your property properly.